-Last updated on : 04 Jul, 2025
+Last updated on : 19 Nov, 2025

-Read time : 9 min
+Read time : 7 min

 AFI refers to a rapid onset of fever, often accompanied by other symptoms such as chills, weakness, and muscle aches.
-The causes of AFI are diverse and can be broadly categorized into infectious and non-infectious factors.
+The causes of AFI are diverse and can be broadly categorised into infectious and non-infectious factors.
 Here are the main causes of AFI:

 Here are some of the most common symptoms of AFI:

 The treatment and management of acute febrile illness aim to address the underlying cause of the fever while managing symptoms and preventing complications.
+A specific diagnosis is key to effective management [2].

 Examples of febrile illnesses include bacterial infections (e.g., streptococcus, E. coli, staphylococcus), viral infections (e.g., coronavirus, influenza, dengue fever), parasitic infections (e.g., malaria, Lyme disease), and fungal infections (e.g., candida, cryptococcus).